INL/BlackLab/site/docs/guide/getting-started.md

 ## A simple script

-If you want to access your corpus using a script, that easy as well.
+If you want to access your corpus using a script, that is easy as well.

 Below is an example in Python.
 It performs a CQL query and shows matches in KWIC (keyword in context) format: